SuhruthY/Python21/hangman-cw.md

     image = pygame.image.load("hangman" + str(i) +".png")
     images.append(image)
 ```
-note : Again If you don't know why we are using images,then check out the [wikis](https://github.com/SuhruthY/FirstFifty/wiki/Hangman)
 &nbsp;
 ### Buttons:
 - You can choose any shape to your buttons.
 Here we are making round ones.